dbt-labs/docs.getdbt.com/website/docs/guides/customize-schema-alias.md

 So, if your `generate_database_name()` configuration points to different databases, which might not exist, dbt will fail if you do a simple `dbt build`.

 It is still possible to get it working in dbt by creating some macros that will check if a database exists and if not, dbt will create it.
-You can then call those macros either in [a `dbt run-operation ...` step](https://docs.getdbt.com/reference/commands/run-operation) in your jobs or as a [`on-run-start` hook](https://docs.getdbt.com/reference/project-configs/on-run-start-on-run-end).
+You can then call those macros either in [a `dbt run-operation ...` step](/reference/commands/run-operation) in your jobs or as a [`on-run-start` hook](/reference/project-configs/on-run-start-on-run-end).

-### Assuming context using Environment Variables rather than `target.name`
+### Assuming context using environment variables rather than `target.name`

-We prefer to use [environment variables](https://docs.getdbt.com/docs/build/environment-variables) over `target.name` ([documentation here](https://docs.getdbt.com/reference/dbt-jinja-functions/target)) to decipher the context of the dbt invocation.
+We prefer to use [environment variables](/docs/build/environment-variables) over `target.name` For a further read, have a look at ([About target variables](/reference/dbt-jinja-functions/target)) to decipher the context of the dbt invocation.

-- [`target.name`](http://target.name) cannot be set at the environment-level.
+- `target.name` cannot be set at the environment-level.
 Therefore, every job within the environment must explicitly specify the `target.name` override.
 If the job does not have the appropriate `target.name` value set, the database/schema/alias may not resolve properly.
 Alternatively, environment variable values are inherited by the jobs within their corresponding environment.
 The environment variable values can also be overwritten within the jobs if needed.

 <Lightbox src="/img/docs/dbt-cloud/using-dbt-cloud/Environment-Variables/custom-schema-env-var-targetname.png."/>